CARES Act & PPPFA: Tactical Moves for SMB Owners and Occupants

 Useable on expenses incurred between 3/1/2020 and12/31/2020

-SBA-eligible banks will administer under the assumption that COVID-19 impacts are clear and the borrower’s good faith certification that the loan is necessary due to uncertainty of current economic conditions caused by COVID-19 AND
+SBA-eligible banks will administer funds under the assumption that COVID-19 impacts are clear and taking into account the borrower’s good faith certification that the loan is necessary due to uncertainty of current economic conditions caused by COVID-19 AND

-No personal guarantee is required and amortization is suggested to be 10 years.
+To qualify, any business needs to have generated income in 2019.
+No personal guarantee is required and amortization is suggested to be 10 years, but is likely to be 5 years..

-Loan balances can be forgiven on the amount spent by the business during the 8-week period after the origination date of the loan on 1.) payroll costs (not including individual wages >$100K) 2.) interest on any mortgage, 3.) rent on any lease (in effect prior to 2/15/2020) and 4.) utilities payments (in service prior to 2/15/2020). *No cap on non-cash compensation in payroll costs.
+It is important to note that under PPPFA, the calculation of loan balances remains the same as detailed in the original CARES Act.
+Loans can be forgiven on the amount spent by the business during the 8-week period after the origination date of the loan on 1.) payroll costs (not including individual wages >$100K and employer owners and contractors remain capped at $15,385.
+2.) interest on any mortgage, 3.) rent on any lease (in effect prior to 2/15/2020) and 4.) utility payments (in service prior to 2/15/2020). *No cap on non-cash compensation in payroll costs.
 Includes payroll/FICA costs, so be sure to include those amounts.

-Loan amount forgiveness is available for employers who maintain at least 75% of the average payroll of the 12 mos prior but is reduced by the reduction in employees or salary.
-If a RIF occurs, businesses must rehire to 2/15/2020 levels by 6/30/2020 to avoid a reduction in the amount of loan forgiven.
-Must be fully utilized by June 30 to be eligible for forgiveness.
+Loan amount forgiveness is available for employers who maintain at least 60% of the average payroll of the 12 mos prior but is reduced by the reduction in employees or salary.
+If a RIF occurs, businesses must rehire to 2/15/2020 levels, and, as per PPPFA, do so by the end of 2020 to avoid a reduction in the amount of loan that will be forgiven.
+Loans must be fully utilized by the end of 2020 to be eligible for forgiveness.
+Businesses may still apply for forgiveness before they expend the funds.

 Pro Tip: Run the numbers on rent adjustments and deferrals with a CPA to clarify the "paper treatment" and impact to required distribution thresholds on potential loan forgiveness.